trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/profiles.md

 ***Stream config***
 Full NTPL command.

-## 12.3.3.Specifying a BPF Filter for AFPACKET and RXRING
+## Specifying a BPF Filter for AFPACKET and RXRING

 :::note navigation